offline-trust/security-blanket/docs/docs/contact-instructions.md

 ## 4. Standby Mode

 Congratulations, you have reached Standby Mode!
-Stand by in case your services are required to access an account, but you're pretty much done.
+Stand by in case your services are required to access an account.
 From time to time, the owner may send you more cards to update your blanket, but no other action is needed on your part.